AndreeWille/AndreeWille/README.md

 ### Hi, I'm Andree 👋

 I'm a web developer based in Hamburg, Germany.
-I love building products for the web.
-My stack is React and JavaScript/TypeScript and currently i am learning [Vue.js](https://vuejs.org/).
+I love building products for the web with React and JavaScript/TypeScript.

 Visit my [homepage](https://andree-wille.de) to learn more